pantheon-systems/documentation/source/_docs/domains.md

 ### Serving Sites from WWW
 Using the provided destinations in the Site Dashboard, create the recommended DNS entries at the domain's DNS provider.

 Pantheon's www-redirection service will automatically redirect requests to the www subdomain for sites served with HTTP.
-To serve the site from the `www` subdomain with HTTPS, we recommend [redirecting to a common domain](/docs/redirects/#redirect-to-a-common-domain) after you have [enabled HTTPS](/docs/enable-https), then properly configured DNS.
+To serve the site from the `www` subdomain with HTTPS, we recommend [redirecting to a common domain](/docs/redirects/#redirect-to-a-common-domain).

 ### Serving Sites from Bare Domains
 To serve your site from the bare domain, [enable HTTPS](/docs/enable-https/) then create the recommended DNS entries at the domain's DNS provider using the provided destinations from the Site Dashboard.
-Once configured, we recommend [redirecting to a common domain](/docs/redirects/#redirect-to-a-common-domain).
+Once configured, [redirect incoming requests](/docs/redirects#redirect-from-www-to-the-bare-domain) to the bare domain via `settings.php` or `wp-config.php` to prevent problematic session handling and improve SEO.

-As an alternative to enabling HTTPS, you can use CNAME flattening to serve the site from the bare domain with HTTP or use [CloudFlare's free Universal SSL service](/docs/guides/cloudflare-enable-https/):
+As an alternative to enabling HTTPS, you can use CNAME flattening to serve the site from the bare domain with HTTP or configure [CloudFlare's free Universal SSL service](/docs/guides/cloudflare-enable-https/):

 1. Select a DNS provider that supports CNAME flattening, such as [Dyn](http://dyn.com/managed-dns/alias/), [CloudFlare (recommended)](https://support.cloudflare.com/hc/en-us/articles/200169056-CNAME-Flattening-RFC-compliant-support-for-CNAME-at-the-root), [ClouDNS](https://www.cloudns.net/features/), or [NameCheap](https://www.namecheap.com/domains/freedns.aspx).
 2. Do not add the recommended DNS entries from the Dashboard.
 Instead, create 2 CNAME records: